 3. Israel’s summer 2014 war on Gaza has rendered its military image to tatters.
 The massacre in 2014, at least two-thirds of which were civilians, was on the back of no justification but smugness and spite (three Israeli teens lie, if you remember), creating unprecedented international backing and support of Gazan resistance.
 The resistance’s achievements overhauled any previous war (sophisticated tunnel networks, Palestinian unmanned drones, and astute armed confrontation to mention but a few), and tarnished the ‘invincibility’ of the IDF’s most ‘elite’ units.

-4. Hamas’ political wing was absolved from its ‘terrorist’ status by European court, a position it held for at least 10 years to then be acquitted on the grounds of it being a “legitimately-elected government” paving the way to some sort of diplomatic empowerment.
+4. Gaza’s governing party was absolved from its ‘terrorist’ status by European court, a position it held for at least 10 years to then be acquitted on the grounds of it being a “legitimately-elected government” paving the way to some sort of diplomatic empowerment.

 5. Israel is depending more on US pressure groups such as AIPAC and republican members of congress whilst side-lining the US government and the congress’s democratic composition in the most recent row over Iran’s nuclear programme.
 Internationally, its previous Foreign Minister and fraudster, Avigdor Lieberman was considered just too racist to be received as a representative diplomat, causing further marginalising of the illegal state.
 Is there finally an understanding in the US that the racist sentiment is shared by the electorate?
 Yes, Netanyahu was awarded fully at the last election despite his “breach of International protocol” and criticism of Obama.12 Quite obviously, and despite the billions of dollars the US gives it in charity, no feeling of gratefulness or recognition has been created.